carlosdavila91/santboi/README.md

 ---|---|---|---|---|---|---|---
 134| 131| 109| 106| 98| 86| 79| 71

 The most frequent orientations are the four main cardinal points.
-In terms of Bioclimatic Architectonic criteria, the best ones in this case are SE, SW and S.
+In terms of Bioclimatic Architectonic criteria, the best ones in this case are SE, SW and S. They can help us use less heating in winter by taking advantage of the sun projecting on the facades of these orientations.

 ### Number of dwellings